Alluxio/alluxio/docs/en/api/POSIX-API.md

 $ integration/fuse/bin/alluxio-fuse mount mount_point [alluxio_path]
 ```

-This will spawn a background user-space java process (alluxio-fuse) that will mount the Alluxio path
+This will spawn a background user-space java process (AlluxioFuse) that will mount the Alluxio path
 specified at `alluxio_path` to the local file system on the specified `mount_point`.

 For example, the following command will mount the Alluxio path `/people` to the folder `/mnt/people`